ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 #### Snapshotting a Worker for Arch3 Deployment

-Spin up a worker for snapshotting (append --openstack if running in OpenStack)
+You can use the Youxia Deployer to launch a worker node that can be snapshotted.
+The command to do this is:

-    java -cp ~/arch3/bin/pancancer-arch-3-*.jar io.cloudbindle.youxia.deployer.Deployer  --ansible-playbook ~/architecture-setup/container-host-bag/install.yml --max-spot-price 1 --batch-size 1 --total-nodes-num 1 -e ~/params.json
+    java -cp ~/arch3/bin/pancancer.jar io.cloudbindle.youxia.deployer.Deployer  --ansible-playbook ~/architecture-setup/container-host-bag/install.yml --max-spot-price 1 --batch-size 1 --total-nodes-num 1 -e ~/params.json

-If the Deployer fails to complete the setup of the instance, you may have to use the [Reaper](https://github.com/CloudBindle/youxia#reaper) to destroy it before trying again:
+If, for whatever reason, the Deployer fails to complete the setup of the instance, you may have to use the [Reaper](https://github.com/CloudBindle/youxia#reaper) to destroy it before trying again:

     java -cp pancancer.jar io.cloudbindle.youxia.reaper.Reaper --kill-limit 0